cinderblocks/libremetaverse/README.md

 ## Requirements

-- .NET SDK 8.0 or 9.0 installed (recommended).
-Older .NET SDKs may build some projects but are not tested.
+- .NET SDK 8.0, 9.0, or 10.0 installed (10.0 recommended).
+Older SDK versions may build some projects but are not tested.
 - `dotnet` CLI available on PATH.
 Verify with:

 ```
 dotnet --info
 ```

-- On Windows you can use Visual Studio (2022/2023) with .NET workloads installed.
+- On Windows you can use Visual Studio 2022 or later with .NET workloads installed.
 On Linux/macOS use the official .NET SDK installers.

+> **Upgrading from 2.x?** See [MIGRATION.md](MIGRATION.md) for a full list of breaking changes in 3.0.

 ## Recommended quick build (CLI)